Clerk vs Auth0 (2026): Which Auth Solution Wins for Your App?

 Our Methodology

 We implemented authentication with both Clerk and Auth0 across 6 production applications.
-We measured setup time, developer experience, customization effort, and pricing at various MAU levels.
+We measured setup time, developer experience, component quality, pricing at various MAU levels, enterprise feature depth, and documentation quality.
 We analyzed 6,900+ user reviews from G2, Product Hunt, and Reddit.
+Pricing verified April 2026.

 Both have free tiers.
-Implement auth in a test app on each.
+Implement in a test app and compare the experience.

 Last updated: .
 Pricing and features are verified weekly via automated tracking.